jparkerweb/chunk-match/README.md

     - `combineChunks` (boolean): Whether to combine similar chunks (default: true)
     - `combineChunksSimilarityThreshold` (number): Threshold for combining chunks (default: 0.6)
     - `onnxEmbeddingModel` (string): ONNX model to use for embeddings (see Models section below) (default: `Xenova/all-MiniLM-L6-v2`)
-    - `onnxEmbeddingModelQuantized` (boolean): Use quantized model version for better performance (default: `true`)
+    - `dtype`: String (optional, default `fp32`) - Precision of the embedding model (options: `fp32`, `fp16`, `q8`, `q4`).
     - `chunkPrefixDocument` (string): Prefix for document chunks (for embedding models that support task prefixes) (default: null)
     - `chunkPrefixQuery` (string): Prefix for query chunk (for embedding models that support task prefixes) (default: null)

+_📗 For more details on the chunking options, see the [semantic-chunking documentation](https://github.com/jparkerweb/semantic-chunking/tree/main?tab=readme-ov-file#parameters)_

-#### Note on Model Loading
+#### 🚨 Note on Model Loading 🚨

-The first time you use a specific embedding model, it will take longer to process as the model needs to be downloaded and cached locally.
-Subsequent uses will be much faster since the cached model will be used.
+The first time you use a specific embedding model, it will take longer to process as the model needs to be downloaded and cached locally, _please be patient._ Subsequent uses will be much faster since the cached model will be used.

 #### Returns